LLNL/hiop/data/acopf_matrices/README.md

 2. net12 - larger but medium sized

 Both instances are relatively well behaved numerically.
 They do not require inertia correction (PARDISO linear solver was used).

+To be of use with interior-point solvers such as Ipopt and PIPS, the code that solves these linear systems should be also capable of returning the inertia of the matrix.

 ## References